 Apply for Permanent Total Disability

-Injured workers who wish to apply for Permanent Total Disability benefits must submit the (IC-2) Application for Permanent Total Disability and all medical evidence to the IC Claims Management Office (address provided on the application).
+Injured workers who wish to apply for Permanent Total Disability benefits must submit the (IC-2) Application for Permanent Total Disability and all medical evidence to the local IC office (address provided on the application).

 When the employer and injured worker agree that the injured worker is permanently and totally disabled due to allowed claim conditions, file the (IC-22) Agreement as to Award for Permanent Total Disability form, including all required signatures, in the local IC office.